telerik/ajax-docs/controls/combobox/templates/overview.md

-**Templates** are fully supported bu RadComboBox control.
+**Templates** are fully supported by RadComboBox control.
 If you do not specify an **ItemTemplate**, all items are rendered using their **Text** property as plain text.
 If you specify an **ItemTemplate**, then the respective template is used for rendering.
 You can embed any content inside a template:

 * HTML markup.